Underwater Photography: 6 Tips for Getting Started

-Here are some basic principles for successful underwater photography, when you are a beginner.
-Six simple tips, to start making nice pictures underwater...
+Here are some basic principles for successful underwater photography when you're just starting out.
+Six simple tips to get you started with great underwater images...

-Because underwater photography is more difficult but it is much more beautiful than the photo without water... 😂 😉
+Because underwater photography is more difficult, but much more beautiful than waterless photography... 😂 😉

-I started underwater photography in 2005.
-My very first camera was a disposable case, with a silver film in it, all in a waterproof plastic case with a yellow background.
-We found this in tourist shops & #8230;
+I took up underwater photography in 2005-2006.
+My very first underwater camera was a disposable body, with silver film inside, all in a transparent plastic waterproof case with a yellow background.
+You could find these in tourist stores...

-I liked it so much that I bought my first digital camera right away.
-I first "made" my hand (and eye) with a modest compact, the small Canon Powershot A95from 2005 to 2009.
-I learned a lot about underwater photography with this "basic" camera, quite sufficient when you are a beginner.
-This knowledge was very precious for me to progress with my "big" SLR camera (the Canon Eos 7D).
+I liked it so much that I immediately bought my first digital camera and its little underwater housing.
+At first, I tried my hand (and my eye) with this modest compact camera, the Canon Powershot A95, from 2005 to 2009.
+I learned a lot about underwater photography with this "basic" camera, which was enough to get me started.

-Read more → How I started self-taught underwater photography
+Read more ➜ How I got into underwater photography on my own

-I want to go against a common belief here: many people think that a compact camera does not allow for beautiful images underwater.
-THIS IS NOT TRUE!
-Today's small cameras, even the affordable ones that we prefer to use when we start underwater photography, are gems of technology, capable of producing magnificent images, provided that we keep in mind some basic rules.
+I'd like to counter a common misconception here: many people mistakenly think that a simple compact camera can't produce beautiful images underwater.
+But this is not true!
+Today's small cameras, even the less expensive ones you turn to when you're just starting out in underwater photography, are gems of technology, capable of magnificent shots.

 1. Control (really) your buoyancy

-First imperative, which concerns more the diving technique than underwater photography: you have to be really comfortable with your buoyancyincluding knowing how to do lung-ballast without even thinking about it.
+The first requirement, which applies more to diving than to underwater photography, is to be really comfortable with your buoyancy, and to be able to do the lung-ballast without even thinking about it.

-• In macro, in particular, you have to be able to stay close to the subject without touching anything.
-It is not allowed to "bump" into corals or rocks, at the risk of injuring yourself and damaging the environment.
+It's essential to be able to stand close to your subject without touching anything.
+It's out of the question to crash heavily on the seabed, or to "bump" into coral or rocks, at the risk of injuring yourself and damaging the environment.

-• Must also know how to move close to the bottom without lifting sand& #8230; Learn to palmer like a frog (the famous frog kick).
-Otherwise, hello suspended particles that will make white spots in the light of the flash!
+Learn to move close to the bottom without lifting sand.
+The ideal is to fin like a frog (the famous frog kick).
+Otherwise, suspended particles will reduce visibility and create white spots in the flash light!

-Last but not least, it is essential to never put yourself in danger when you are overwhelmed by the photo to take.
-You pay attention to all the usual things (current, depth, air consumption, deco).
-And then you keep an eye on your buddy and your group so as not to lose them (and you will have warned them before the dive that you might "drag" a bit because of the pictures).
+Above all, it's essential never to put yourself in danger when you're too busy taking photos.
+You pay attention to all the usual things: air consumption, deco, depth, current, etc. And you keep an eye on your buddy and your group so as not to lose them.
+And you keep an eye on your buddy and your group, so you don't lose them (and you warn them before the dive that you might "drag" a bit because of the photos).

-It sounds simple, but before getting into the water with your camera inside a waterproof housing, it is better to thoroughly know all the buttons, settings and functions of said apparatus.
+It may sound simple, but before you take your camera into the water inside a waterproof housing, it's a good idea to be familiar with all its buttons, settings and functions.

 3. Conduct field trials